mattiapicchio/reddish/README.md

 ### Folder Structure

+Alongside Next.js file based routing system, the project follows a feature based folder structure.
+Each feature has its own folder with all the code related to that feature in one place.
+This defines determined data flows within the architecture for increased maintainability and scalability (which can also be enforced via eslint rules if preferred).

 ```
 ../src
       |..
       |
-      |-components : place components here.
+      |-components/ : place components here.
+Use subfolders for different components types, e.g. icons, form, etc.
                   |
-      |-connectivity: this is where you define network/api requests.
+                  |-ui: for UI components from external ui libraries.
+If needed, use the facade pattern to create a single point of entanglement with the external library.
       |
+      |-connectivity: this is where you define network/api requests and helper functions for fetching strategy.
+      |
       |-helpers: hooks, helper methods that are not utils, restrict functions, etc
-      |
-      |-pages: place all the pages here.
       |
       |-features: all the code for features in one single place.
 E.g., all the code for authentication can be in its own subfolder.
 Can be seen as a mini version of the /src folder for each feature.
       |